FredKSchott/snowpack/www/_template/tutorials/getting-started.md

 > 💡 Tip: when you start up your development server or run a new build, you may see a message that Snowpack is "installing dependencies."
 This means that Snowpack is converting your dependencies to run in the browser.

-Install the canavas-confetti package from npm and use it with the following command:
+Install the canvas-confetti package from npm and use it with the following command:

 ```bash
 npm install --save canvas-confetti